-The main problem with conventional barbell rows is the fact that people almost feel obligated to cheat.
-Seeing a properly performed barbell row is rarer than seeing a proper deadlift and squat.
-Whenever somebody is doing barbell rows at one point they turn the exercise into air-humps.
-The range of motion is cut to a minimum so that more weight can be lifted.
-The result is a jerky motion and poor range of motion.
-For the most part if you are doing barbell rows in a similar fashion, you’re wasting your time.
+The main problem with conventional barbell rows is that people feel obligated to cheat. А well-performed barbell row is rarer than a proper deadlift or squat.
+Sooner or later, even strict lifters turn the barbell row into air-humps.
+The result is a jerky motion (swinging) and a poor range of motion.

 Use The Pendlay Row To Fix Your Form

 Pendlay’s version fixes many of the problems associated with the conventional row by adding the following form adjustments:

 1.Every rep is treated as a deadlift.
 This increases the quality of the performance.

 2.The lifter has to touch his chest/upper abs with the bar on every rep. This longer range of motion results in more muscular stimulation.

 Yates Rows – The Worst of Them All

 The Yates row is a bastardized version of the regular row.
 The lifter is almost standing up, and the bar touches the lower abs.
 That’s how short the range of motion actually is.
 The Yates row could be considered the equivalent of a 1/3 bench press a.k.a. bench press lockouts.
 Ultimately, it’s an inferior exercise.

 Sometimes All Barbell Rows Suck

 The barbell row may be a solid multi-joint exercise, but there are situations when you would do better without it.